rayyue300/phishing-webpage-detection/readme.md

 #### URL and Domain based
 1. Does the domain contain non-ASCII characters?
 1. Does the URL using an URL shortening service?
+1. Does the URL have deep level of subdomain?

 ### Generate Data Set